sveetch/djangotribune/README.rst

 Message backends
 ****************

-Backends are available under various formats, each format have his own specificity.
+Backends are available with various formats, each format has its own specificity.
 Generally, *JSON* is for webapp usage, *XML* for remote clients and *Plain* for some nerdz.